 Please note due to coronavirus these offices have been temporarily closed.

 - email Benefitssr@hullcc.gov.uk to request a form be posted to you

 Who can claim?

 - you have unavoidable extra expenses because of special circumstances, such as disabilities, health problems or urgent debts

-- any part of your rent that is for services and not eligible for Housing Benefit (for example water rates, heating, meals)
+- any services included in you rent for services that are not eligible for Housing Benefit or the Universal Credit Housing Element (for example water rates, heating, meals)

 - increases to rent to collect outstanding arrears

 - loss of income if your benefits have been suspended or sanctioned